 Katherine Bersch.
 Comparative Politics / Methodology.
 Thesis: When Democracies Deliver: Governance Reforms in Latin America (Weyland, Hunter, Jones, Brinks, Bussell).
 My dissertation, “When Democracies Deliver: Governance Reform in Latin America,” assesses two competing approaches to reforming public administration.
 The results of eighteen months of field research in Argentina and Brazil suggest that the approach embraced by many Latin American policymakers and international organizations—namely, swift, wholesale reform pushed through during “windows of opportunity”—does not tend to produce effective and lasting improvements.
 By contrast, I find that incremental changes sequenced over time are more promising, because they allow for modifications and corrections along the way and do not depend on finding the right solution ex ante, a notoriously difficult task in the complex world of policymaking.
 In addition, I examine the influence of different governing patterns on Brazilian and Argentine policymakers’ decisions to either embark on sweeping transformations or proceed more gradually.
 While Argentina’s executive power is concentrated in single-party cabinets, facilitating large-scale change, Brazil’s multi-party presidentialism frustrates “big bang” reform attempts.
 Yet, the absence of repeated overhauls provides opportunities for technical experts within the Brazilian government to gradually advance individually small but often cumulatively significant changes.
 Paradoxically, the dissertation argues, political-organizational contexts that hinder grand reform attempts may nonetheless facilitate greater long-term success.
 Education: PhD, University of Texas- Austin, Government (Expected Spring 2015); BA, University Notre Dame (2004).
-Publications: Comparative Politics (accepted pending minor revision); European Journal of Development Research (2014); Information Polity (2013) External Awards: National P.E.O.
+Publications: Comparative Politics (forthcoming); European Journal of Development Research (2014); Information Polity (2013) External Awards: National P.E.O.
 Scholar Award (2014-15); Dwight Eisenhower-Roberts Graduate Fellowship (2013-14); David Boren National Security Education Program (NSEP) Fellowship (2011-12); Fulbright IIE Fellowship (2007) Select Internal Awards: Named/Endowed Continuing Fellowship (University-wide competition; 2013-2014); Graduate School Continuing Fellowship (Fa 2012; Sp 2014); Macdonald Summer Research Fellowship (2012); Long Dissertation Fellowship (declined; 2011); John J. Kennedy Prize for best thesis on Latin America, University of Notre Dame (2004).
 Teaching Interests: Comparative Politics, Latin American Politics, Political Economy, Comparative Public Policy, Research Methods, Quantitative and Qualitative Analysis, Conceptualization and Measurement.
 Email: katherine.bersch [at] utexas.edu.
 Web: www.berschkatherine.com.

 Steven Brooke.
 Comparative Politics/ Middle East Politics/ International Relations.
 Thesis: Clients of Islam: The Politics of Islamist Social Service Provision in Egypt (Brownlee, Elkins, R. Moser, Tarek Masoud).My dissertation project considers the conditions under which non-state actors deliver social services, with a focus on the Egyptian Muslim Brotherhood.
 I structure the dissertation around three interlocking questions: why does the Brotherhood provide services in certain areas and pass other areas over?
 What are the effects of this social service provision on patterns of sociopolitical mobilization?
 And what is the causal pathway through which social service provision influences a recipient’s beliefs and behaviors?
 I investigate these questions with multiple methods, including ArcGIS mapping, a survey experiment of 3600 Egyptians, fieldwork and interviews at Islamic charities, and an array of Arabic language materials.
 A closer consideration of the electoral influence of Islamist social service provision, I argue, helps to explain both the Brotherhood’s growing appeal under Hosni Mubarak and the group’s impressive but ultimately unstable political tenure in the post-Mubarak period.
 Not only does this project add rich empirical detail to the much discussed but little understood phenomenon of Islamic groups’ social service networks, it generates broader theoretical insights into opposition activism in authoritarian regimes, the relationship between of social service provision and political attitudes, and how Islamist groups mobilize supporters.
 Education: B.A., James Madison University (Harrisonburg, VA), Majors in International Affairs and History; M.A. in Middle Eastern History, George Mason University (Fairfax, VA); M.A., Government, University of Texas- Austin; PhD, University of Texas- Austin, Government, Expected Summer 2015.
 Awards: University of Texas Continuing Fellowship, Summer 2014; University of Texas Named Continuing Fellowship, Academic Year 2013-2014; Smith Richardson Foundation World Politics and Statecraft Fellowship, Spring/Summer 2013; U.S. Institute of Peace Jennings-Randolph Dissertation Fellowship, Academic Year 2012-2013; David Boren National Security Education Program (NSEP) Fellowship, Academic Year 2012-2013 (declined); Foreign Language and Area Studies (FLAS) Fellowship- Arabic, 2011-2012 Academic Year; FLAS Fellowship- Arabic, 2010-2011 Academic Year; FLAS Fellowship- Arabic, Summer 2010; Critical Language Scholarship- Arabic, Summer 2010 (declined); FLAS Fellowship- Arabic, 2009-2010 Academic Year.
 Publications: Terrorism and Political Violence, Studies in Conflict and Terrorism, Foreign Affairs, Middle East Report.
 Teaching Interests: Comparative Politics; Middle East Politics; Islamist Movements; Terrorism, Insurgency, and Civil War; Qualitative Research Methods.
 Email: sbrooke(at)gmail.com.
 Website: www.steventbrooke.com.